kompendium-ano/factom-haskell-client/README.md

 You can install package from [Hackage](https://hackage.haskell.org/package/api-rpc-factom) and build with Cabal, but we recommend to use [Stack](https://haskellstack.org) tool.
 Add to you dependencies in stack.yaml and cabal file dependency `- api-rpc-factom`.

-To run and test fromrepository
+To run and test from repository

 1. Build with stack
 ```bash